tos-kamiya/distxargs/README.md

-# distxargs, Parallel execution with a pool of worker processes on cluster via ssh.
+﻿# distxargs, Parallel execution with a pool of worker processes on cluster via ssh.

-`distxargs` is a esay-to-use parallel execution of cli commands, basicaly a distributed version of `xargs -P`.
+`distxargs` is a easy-to-use parallel execution of cli commands, basically a distributed version of `xargs -P`.

 `distxargs` runs cli commands in a parallel way on host computers via ssh.
-You can specify count of max processes for each of the host computers.
+You can specify a count of max processes for each of the host computers.

 ## Installation